What Institutions Are Worth: A Study in Museum Valuation and the Mosaic Market

 1.1 Lucie Rie, 1982, and the Price of a Retrospective

 Lucie Rie had been making pottery for fifty years by the time the Victoria and Albert Museum mounted her retrospective in 1982.
 She had trained at the Kunstgewerbeschule in Vienna, fled Austria in 1938, established a studio in Albion Mews in London, and spent four decades producing stoneware and porcelain vessels of technical and formal refinement that a small community of collectors understood to be exceptional and a much larger community of critics understood to be, at best, distinguished craft.
 She was not obscure.
 Her work had been shown widely, collected seriously, and written about with genuine admiration in the studio pottery press.
-She was simply in the wrong category — not because of anything her work lacked, but because the institutions that governed fine art had not yet said otherwise.
+She was simply in the wrong category — not because of anything her work lacked, but because the institutions that governed fine art had not yet said otherwise with their full weight.
+An Arts Council retrospective in 1967 had begun the argument; the V&A finished it.

 The pots had not changed.
 The story the institutions told about them had changed — and in the art market, the institutional story is the price.

 Grayson Perry collected the Turner Prize in 2003 wearing a pale blue frock with a Peter Pan collar.
 He accepted it for ceramic works — not paintings, not sculpture in any medium the prize committee had favored before, but ceramic pots, decorated with images that were complex, disturbing, and technically extraordinary.
 The Turner judges called the work “direct and uncompromising.”
 Perry called it, with characteristic precision, “a bit of a laugh.”
-Within a decade, his ceramic works were selling at auction for sums that bore no resemblance to the prices they had commanded before that evening at Tate Britain.
-The pots he had been making since the 1980s, selling through craft fairs and small galleries for thousands of pounds, were now selling through Christie’s and Phillips for hundreds of thousands.
+His ceramic works then began selling at auction for sums that bore no resemblance to the prices they had commanded before that evening at Tate Britain.
+Vases that were selling for up to £25,000 at the time of the prize were, by 2017, selling through Christie’s and Phillips for hundreds of thousands — £632,750 for I Want To Be An Artist at Christie’s London in 2017, £150,000 at Phillips London in 2019, and £443,250 for a pair of vases at Christie’s London in 2019.

 The Turner Prize provided something that decades of critical admiration had not: a dated, public, institutional event at which the frame shifted.
 Collectors who had not known what to do with ceramic art before 2003 now had a purchase — a named prize, a named institution, a canonical moment they could point to when explaining why the work mattered.
 The institutional story became the collector’s story, which became the auction estimate, which became the comparables, which became the appraisal value, which became the insurance figure, which became the next collector’s reference point.
 The mechanism is not metaphorical.
 It is financial infrastructure, and it runs on institutional decisions.